amandakoster/13-production-deployment/README.md

 ## Learning Objectives

-- Be able to push a dev site to production, so the world can see it.
+- Be able to push a dev site to production, so the world can see it
 - Understand the difference between a static page and a dynamically generated app page.

 ---